pradeepcep/qwaver/README.md

 * pretty API urls: qwaver.io/api/org-slug/query-name-slug
 * version numbers in queries; saved also in results
 * make row limit in returned results changeable in settings
+* save the exact SQL used for each result

 ### General improvements
 If you see any ways that the app could be improved in these ways, let's work on it!